 It is all well and good starting another daring round of PUBG, or yet another The Elder Scrolls V: Skyrim save file but, as much as we love setting mammoths ablaze, there are plenty of the latest PC games that will more than supply your gaming fix.
 You don’t want to be the person who isn’t In The Know now, do you?

 These days, new PC games pour onto Steam at a dizzying rate, making it impossible to keep up with them all.
-Thankfully, us kind folk at PCGamesN have separated the wheat from the chaff so you don’t have to.
-Below you will find the new games you should be saving up the pennies for.
+In fact, to make sense of them all, we have to put a list together of the upcoming PC games that should be dinging on your radar.
+Thankfully, us kind folk at PCGamesN have separated the wheat from the chaff when it comes to recent PC releases, too.
+Below you will find the new PC games for which you should be saving your pennies.

 The best new PC games of 2018 are:

 We Happy Few is a new PC game that wears its influences proudly.
 From the thematic nods to works like A Clockwork Orange and 1984 to the art deco aesthetic stylings of Bioshock, Compulsion Games’ drug-fuelled survival title is rich with dystopian symbolism.

 In an alternative post-WWII Britain, The Second German Empire has ravaged our once green and pleasant land and stolen all our children away.
 Not to worry, though, the population of Wellington Wells are helping to ensure their upper lips maintain their stiffness with a not-so-healthy diet of hallucinogenic drugs and fake news.
 If you’re not taking your Joy – and seeing the world as it really is – you are hunted as a Downer.